Mary Pope (vegetarian)

-Mary Ann Pope (1843 – after 1910) was an English cookery teacher and writer.
-She worked as cookery teacher to the Vegetarian Society and authored two vegetarian cookbooks, Novel Dishes for Vegetarian Households (1893) and Vegetarian Savouries (1904).
-A committed Theosophist, Pope was a member of the Theosophical Society until 1909, co-founded the West London Lodge, and published two lectures on the subject in 1908 under the title Mysticism.
+Mary Ann Pope (1843 – after 2 April 1911) was an English cookery teacher, writer, and activist associated with the Vegetarian Society.
+She served as the society's cookery teacher and wrote the vegetarian cookbooks Novel Dishes for Vegetarian Households (1893) and Vegetarian Savouries (1904).
+She also wrote articles and gave lectures on vegetarian cookery.
+Pope was a member of the Theosophical Society until 1909, co-founded its West London Lodge, and published two lodge addresses as Mysticism (1908).

 Biography

 Early life

 Mary Ann Pope was born in Weymouth, Dorset, in the second quarter of 1843.
-Around 1861, she was working as a governess in Canford Magna, Dorset, and by 1871, she held a similar position in Midgley, Yorkshire.
+By 1861, she was working as a governess in Canford Magna, Dorset, and by 1871 she held a similar position in Midgley, Yorkshire.

-Theosophy
+Religious and commercial activities

-Around 1891, Pope was living in Bradford with her friend and fellow Theosophist, Edith Ward.
-A member of the Athene Lodge of the Theosophical Society, Pope, along with her friend Annie Besant, sponsored Ward's membership in the society.
+In 1891, Pope was living in Bradford with her friend and fellow Theosophist Edith Ward.
+Pope was a member of the Athene Lodge of the Theosophical Society, and, with Annie Besant, sponsored Ward's membership in the society.
 Pope and Ward worked as outfitters at Ward's father's company, which specialised in dress reform clothing.

+In Bradford, Pope sold seasonings, food colourings, and grinders, which she stocked at a local warehouse.

 In 1896, Pope and Ward moved to London.
-There they co-founded the West London Lodge of the Theosophical Society, hosting its meetings in their home for the next decade.
+They co-founded the West London Lodge of the Theosophical Society and hosted its meetings at their home for the next decade.
 In 1908, Pope published Mysticism: Two Addresses Given to the West London Lodge of the Theosophical Society.
-In 1909, Pope and Ward resigned from the Society as a result of the Leadbeater crisis.
+In 1909, Pope and Ward resigned from the Society in connection with the Leadbeater crisis.

 Vegetarian cookery and advocacy

 After Pope and her family became vegetarian, she served as cookery teacher to the Vegetarian Society.
-Pope also sought to improve the reputation of vegetarian cuisine, addressing the perception that it lacked flavour.
-She noted that vegetarian meals were sometimes considered unappealing, which she believed contributed to the slow adoption of vegetarianism.
+She argued that poorly prepared meals could discourage people from adopting vegetarianism and wrote against the view that vegetarian food lacked flavour.

+Pope wrote a series of articles on vegetarianism for Isabella Reaney's Mothers & Daughters.
+Around 1895, she lectured on vegetarian cookery in Lancashire.
+In the same year, she supervised the menu for a vegetarian restaurant in Halifax, West Yorkshire.